Padmashree College

 How to Speak Confidently in Public: Tips and Techniques for Overcoming Anxiety and Improving Your Skills

-Public speaking is a valuable skill that can open up many doors in both personal and professional life.
+Public speaking is a valuable skill that can open many doors in personal and professional life.
 However, for many people, the idea of speaking in front of an audience can cause nervousness and anxiety.
-The fear of public speaking, also known as glossophobia, affects a large number of individuals.
-According to a survey conducted by the National Institute of Mental Health, public speaking anxiety affects around 73% of the population.
-If you are one of those who suffer from this anxiety, don't worry, you are not alone.
-In this article, we will provide you with some practical tips and techniques to help you overcome your anxiety, improve your skills, and deliver successful speeches.
+The fear of public speaking, also known as glossophobia, affects many individuals.

-What is Public Speaking Anxiety and How to Overcome It?
+What is Public Speaking Anxiety, and How to Overcome It?

 Public speaking anxiety is a type of performance anxiety that occurs when an individual is required to speak in front of an audience.
-This anxiety can be caused by a fear of judgment or criticism, a fear of failure or embarrassment, or a lack of confidence in one's speaking ability.
+This anxiety can be caused by a fear of judgment or criticism, failure or embarrassment, or a lack of confidence in one's speaking ability.
 The good news is that this anxiety is a common issue that can be overcome with practice and preparation.

 Here are some tips for overcoming public speaking anxiety: